qiciengine/qiciengine-documentation/en/manual/Action/ActionManager.md

 	> Duration: The action's duration of single loop.

 	3. The buttom part is used to show action information panel and event panel.
 	When select an action box, the action information panel shows.
-We can modify the following properties of the action: Target Object, Target Locked, Loop.
+We can modify the following properties of the action: Target Object, Target Locked, Loop, Speed.
 See the bellow picture:
 	![](image/amInfo.png)
 	When select an action event, the event panel shows, see the bellow picture.
 The event panel is same as that in the Action Editor.
 See [Using Action Event](ActionEditor.md#Using-Action-Events).
 	![](image/eventPanel.png)